techteam25/HoneyBeeOBT/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Testing

+The standard I am hoping for is to not unit test using Jest and just E2E (end to end) test with Cypress.
+If we have good reasons to do otherwise I am more than willing to change this.

 ## Tutorials